Next Start

 • Learn how to understand and diagnose an electrical fault using the correct tools

-In this course, you will have the opportunity to learn about EPA rules and regulations.
-You will learn about the different types of refrigerants and oils in the market today and how to handle them properly.
+In this course topic, you will have the opportunity to learn about EPA rules and regulations, including the different types of refrigerants and oils in the market today and how to handle them.
 Your coursework will also cover the different systems vehicle manufactures use.
-Some vehicles can be equipped with multiple zone systems, which means the driver and occupants have their own controls.

-Additionally, students will learn about the potential dangers of working with refrigerant and high system pressures and how to avoid them.
-You will understand how refrigerant, when flowing, changes from a gas to a liquid in order to properly diagnose.
+Additionally, students will learn how to avoid the potential dangers of working with refrigerant and high system pressures.
 Upon completion of this course, you will have learned the technology principles of automotive heating, ventilation and air conditioning (HVAC) through diagnosis and service of HVAC systems and subsystems, refrigerant systems and electronic climate control systems.

 Key Takeaways: